adriangalilea/dotfiles-rpi/README.md

   - [ ] server
 - [ ] run lsp's in another computer on the network for the zero's
 - [ ] feat: github-rsolver or `gr`

+# Notes on selected software

+## Navigation

+After many considerations I settled between `broot` and `yazi`, I genuinely love broot, I think it has the best design, but it's not playing well with my `~` as a git repo and despite feeling slower with `yazi` is offering me enough right now.

+> Perfection is the enemy of good.

+So I shall stick with `yazi` for now but I urge you to check out `broot`